 Language to avoid:

-- The agency is required to accept all animals impounded or surrendered.
+- The Animal-Services Agency is required to accept all animals impounded or surrendered.

 V. Pet Retention and Return to Owner

 Pets often arrive in shelters despite having owners who love them.
 This may be because their owners have been unable to secure pet-friendly housing or their pet may have escaped from their home.
 Contractual language should encourage return to owners.

 - Animal-Services Agency has the sole discretion to return any animal to the animal’s owner or caretaker of a community cat, with or without impoundment.
 Animal-Services Agency has the sole discretion to waive any fees that may be assessed.